I Didn’t Drink for 31 Days & This Is What Happened

 Spoiler alert: I did not die.

 It started off as a joke.
 My best friend and I casually bet each other that we wouldn’t be able to survive an entire month without a single alcoholic beverage (wine included, although I did try to argue that it’s essentially grape juice).
 Being fairly competitive in nature, in my mind I had no option but to accept the challenge.
-So on the first of January 2016, I joined the masses in participating in my first-ever dry January.

-Without lots of water, enough herbal tea to hydrate a village, regular visits to the gym to relieve my stress, and the ongoing competition with my friend, I’m not sure I would have been able to successfully complete dry January—but with the help of those four things, I succeeded like a champ and felt a lot healthier.
+Without lots of water, enough herbal tea to hydrate a village, regular visits to the gym to relieve my stress, and the ongoing competition with my friend, I’m not sure I would have been able to successfully complete my dry month—but with the help of those four things, I succeeded like a champ and felt a lot healthier.
 My advice to everyone: Definitely try it (at least) once, and convince a friend to give up alcohol with you so that you can keep each other on track.

 Women May Be Able to Discern Pain Better Than Men

 Yoga Moves to Help You Deal with Anxiety

 5 Natural Ways to Help Deal with PMS